scylladb/scylladb-docs-homepage/docs/get-started/query-data/schema.rst

 To create a keyspace, you use the ``CREATE KEYSPACE`` command followed by a keyspace name.
 In the example above, ``my_keyspace`` is the name of the keyspace you want to create.
-You can also specify various configuration settings within the ``WITH`` clause.

 **Replication Strategy**